-Private property along I-10 near Winnie in Chambers County continues to flood during heavy rains.
+Private property along I-10 near Winnie in Chambers and Liberty County continues to flood during heavy rains.
 The losses for surrounding property owners have been devastating.
 The cause appears to be the design and maintenance of the “improvements” to I-10 by TxDOT.
 I-10 operates, in effect, as a dam and detains water along the north side, rather than let the runoff flow along the natural water course.

 Know Your Rights

 - As seen in recent court decisions – such as citizens’ claims regarding the Houston-area flooding during Harvey – government agencies such as TxDOT may be liable for flooding private property, homes, livestock and commercial buildings.

 - The community is coming together to force change and hold the proper parties responsible for the damages to the community’s property.
 The law requires compensation for government takings.

 - If needed, we will file lawsuits to seek recovery for the losses the community suffered and to protect the community’s property rights.

 If you owned or leased property that was flooded during Tropical Storms Harvey or Imelda and is situated either

 - in Chambers County north of IH-10 and east of SH-61, or